Task Force Falcon

 Integration of Public Affairs

-for the duration of this operation increased positive atmospherics
+of this operation increased positive atmospherics for the battalion,

-in the JOA.
-The PAO liaised with news agencies and social
+increased public awareness in the JOA.
+The PAO liaised with news

-and executing video interviews with Senator Ted Budd, FOX
+executing video interviews with Senator Ted Budd, FOX News, and CBS.

-News, and CBS.
-Additionally, the PAO advocated for battalion
+Additionally, the PAO advocated for battalion photographs, videos, and

-daily commander’s update briefs, the PAO provided updates
+commander’s intent.
+At daily commander’s update briefs, the PAO provided

-by the numbers to ensure shared understanding of the reach
+updates by the numbers to ensure shared understanding of the reach of

 Figure 3 — Example Public Affairs Interview

-as liaison for organizations beyond media.
-For example,
+organizations beyond media.
+For example, morale organizations (USO,

-for these and other groups, it would create a single point of
+the interface for these and other groups, it would create a single point

 Command and Control (C2) Architecture